phlee1117/nctu_CN_lab2/README.md

     Run iPerf in **server** mode
     - `-u`\
     Use UDP rather than TCP\
-    Bandwith with UDP is default 1 Mbps, you can also set it in client's command with `-b <bw>`
+    Bandwith with UDP is default 1 Mbps, and you can also set it in client's command with `-b <bw>`
     - `-i <interval>`\
     Set the interval time in seconds between periodic bandwidth, jitter, and loss reports.\
     If non-zero, a report is made every interval seconds of the bandwidth since the last report.\
     If zero, no periodic reports are printed.\
     Default is zero.
+    iPerf would sends for 10 seconds by default, so we get 10 reports.
+You can set the it in client's command with `-t <time>`
     - `> ./out/result`\
     Redirect the stdout to file ./out/result
+    In this case, We get the output from the server.
     - `&`\
-    Execute the command in the background without waiting for the command to finish
+    Execute the command in the background without waiting for the command to finish.\
+    We let server run in the background, so we can run the client at the same time.
 - `h6 iperf -c 10.0.0.2 -u -i 1`
     - `h6`\
     Use the host 'h6'